-- Your pension is protected up to 100% of the value of your claim. - Any funds you choose to hold in your pension will be included in the value of your claim in the event that PACL is declared 'in default'. - If you hold the Prudential With-Profits fund in your pension, it's protected 100% in the event of the default of PACL.
+- Your pension is protected up to 100% of the value of your claim. - Any funds you choose to hold in your pension will be included in the value of your claim in the event that PACL is declared 'in default'. - If you hold investments in the Prudential With-Profits Fund they are protected 100% in the event of the default of PACL.